 For general information about Sterling Montessori's admissions and lottery process, please visit our Charter Admissions page.

-The 2021-22 will open Monday, January 4th, 2021 and closed Friday, February 5th, 2021.
-When the Lottery Window is open, applications are completed and submitted online.
+The 2021-22 will open Wednesday, January 6, 2021 and close Sunday, February 7, 2021.
+When the Lottery Window is open, Charter applications are completed and submitted online.
+One week prior to the Lottery being held, applicants will be emailed their Lottery ID Number.

 If the number of applications exceeds the capacity of the program, class, grade level, or building, a lottery will be held (NC G.S.
 115C-218.45h).
 The lottery is publicly noticed annually, and open for public observation.
 Since the number of applications Sterling receives each year far exceeds the spaces available, Sterling Montessori Charter School holds a lottery each spring.

 All students are required by NC Charter School law to complete an application for admission.
 Sterling’s Lottery is now conducted electronically.
 Applications completed online through this website are digitally recorded and made available for the program we use to randomly select the students who will be offered a seat here at Sterling.
-The process is instantaneous in that the moment the program is activated by the push of a button, successful candidates for admission will be instantly informed via the email addresses that were supplied on the digital application.
+The moment the program is activated by the push of a button, successful candidates for admission will be informed via the email addresses that were supplied on the digital application.
 Although this eliminates the necessity for parents to come to campus to be notified of the results, anyone interested is still welcome.

 All applicants to the lottery must be North Carolina residents at time of the lottery with a physical North Carolina address.
 Children must be 5 years old on or before August 31 of the enrollment year to apply for Kindergarten (NC G.S.
 115C-364).